Spider-Man (1967 TV series): Distribution and rights

 In July 1995, News Corporation and 20th Century Fox acquired the rights to the show and all of Marvel's other animation assets, spinning them off into their children's division the Fox Children's Network.
 In 1996, Saban Entertainment merged with the Fox Children's Network to form Fox Kids Worldwide, with this deal giving Saban distribution rights over the Marvel animation catalog.
 During 1998, the show was released onto VHS by Fox and Saban.
 Their control over the show ended in October 2001, when Saban Entertainment and Fox Kids Worldwide were sold to Disney, who themselves subsequently took over Marvel in 2009.
 The 2001 Saban/Fox Kids Worldwide sale also included the Fox Family Channel, which was renamed to ABC Family and which started airing the series the following year.

 In 1998, Marvel sold the film rights for the Spider-Man IP to Sony.
 This deal gives Sony exclusive film and live action television rights to over 900 Spider-Man characters, including several characters created specifically for the 1967 Spider-Man animated series.

+In November 2002, Buena Vista International Television announced that they would restore the entire series in high definition, fully rescanned from the original negatives.